3100/hubot-asakusa/README.md

 ## Installation and Setup

-NOTICE: This adapter is for 2.4.6.
-It only works when you select Socky as your WebSocket server.
+NOTICE: This adapter is for Hubot v2.4.6. for Hubot v2.3, use v0.0.2.
+This adapter only works when you select Socky as your WebSocket server.

 * Run `npm install hubot-asakusa --save` in the extracted `Hubot` directory to add the `hubot-asakusa` adapter to your dependencies.
 * Install dependencies with `npm install`